Purple-Pyjamas/Layoffs-Data-Analysis-MySQL/README.md

-# :purple_square: Data Cleaning with MySQL
+# :purple_square: Data Analysis of a Layoff Dataset With MySQL

+This project demonstrates an end-to-end SQL data analysis workflow using a global layoffs dataset.
+The project was completed in two main stages: Data Cleaning and Exploratory Data Analysis.
+I first cleaned and transformed the raw dataset in MySQL to improve its consistency and reliability.
+I thenanalysed the cleaned data to investigate layoff variations across companies, industries, countries, company stages, and time or seasonality.

-End-to-end data cleaning of a layoffs dataset using MySQL, while including duplicate removal, standardization, null handling, date transformation, and self joins to prepare a clean, consistent, and reliable data for smoother operations and better decision making.
-This task was done to enhance productivity and save time for the team, reduce risk of chasing the wrong targets and to make visualization of data findings accurate and seamless.
+This task was not done only to enhance productivity and save time by preparing messy real-world data, reducing the risk of chasing the wrong targets and to make visualization of data findings accurate and seamless; It also shows how SQL can be used to uncover patterns and structure data for meaningful analysis.

 ---

 ## :clipboard: Project Overview

+### Data cleaning

 Raw data is rarely ready for analysis.
 In this project, I used **MySQL** to clean and prepare a layoffs dataset for analysis, focusing on improving data quality, consistency, and usability.
 The data showed varying numbers of employees who were laid off across various companies, as well as what stage those companies were in when the layoffs happened, and how much revenue was made in the same year.
 The cleaning process included: